WebAssembly/extended-name-section/proposals/extended-name-section/Overview.md

 #### Label names

-The label names subsection assigns `name_map`s to a subset of functions in the [function index space](Modules.md#function-index-space).
+The label names subsection assigns `namemap`s to a subset of functions in the [function index space](Modules.md#function-index-space).
 This may include both module-defined or imported functions, but is only meaningful for module-defined functions.
-The `name_map` for a function assigns names to label indices, with label indices assigned sequentially to the labels in the order they are introduced by control structure operators (i.e. `block`, `loop`, or `if`) in the function's code.
+The `namemap` for a function assigns names to label indices, with label indices assigned sequentially to the labels in the order they are introduced by control structure operators (i.e. `block`, `loop`, or `if`) in the function's code.